nilsiker/nilsiker.github.io/content/blog/exploring-chickensoft-2/index.md

 // ...
 Rest of script omitted!
 ```

 At this point our App script actually sends input into the AppLogic machine!
-However, we haven't told our states to listen to any inputs yet.
+However, the input falls on deaf ears as we haven't told our states to listen to any inputs yet.

-Let's fix that by adding the `IGet<T>` interface!
+Let's fix that by adding and implementing the `IGet<T>` interface!

 ```cs
-// Beginning of script omitted! public abstract record State : StateLogic<State> {
+// Beginning of script omitted!

+public abstract record State : StateLogic<State> {
   public record InMainMenu
     : State,